OthmanLoutfi/FaceTrack2/README.md

 in main.py line 11 change value of startCounter from 0 to 1 to go into no flight mode, drone starts in sudoku solver mode to change to face tracking mode press 'q'

-Code not cleaned and commented for now will change at a later date
+Code not cleaned or commented for now will change at a later date